JejuSoul/OBD-PIDs-for-HKMC-EVs/Kia Niro HEV/README.md

 ## How to use:

 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.
-The preferred method of inputting them to the phone is via the plugin, HKMC-EV-Torque-Plugin.
+To input the codes to the phone : [How to use Torque with a Hyundai / Kia EV](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)

-Or this can be done manually.
-[Setting up Torque to show OBD data](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/) For some info on using Torque Pro.
+For some info on using Torque Pro.
 [Tips for using Torque Pro](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/tips.html)

 ## List of files: